All Episodes

 The Obama campaign does think you are that dumb.

-But there's more, as there always is here on the EIB network.
+I got to take a break, but there's more, as there always is here on the EIB network.

-Both uh and by the way, Rasmussen was the most accurate in 2008.
+Both, and by the way, Rasmussen was the most accurate in 2008.

 That's a big spread.

-And uh people say, well, Rush, you have said that these people want to be accurate toward the end of the race for their reputations, credibility, and all that.
+And people say, well, Rush, you have said that these people want to be accurate toward the end of the race for their reputations, credibility, and all that.

-Why why why would they be so off?
+Why would they be so off?

 There is an answer to that.